There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 Keeping the fish tank cycled

 After the second week you can gradually add fish, but of course, don’t add 10 at a time.
+This would overwhelm the bacteria.

-Don’t freak out if you don’t see your nitrites spike when water testing.
+Also, don’t freak out if you don’t see your nitrites spike when water testing.

 If you’re using Tetra’s SafeStart the process will skip the nitrites building up and will directly build into nitrates.